onefishy/wids_datathon_2020/docs/index.md

 You must bring a ***government or school issued ID*** and check-in at the Microsoft front desk at the main entrance.
 You will then be directed to floor M.

+### How do I get there?

+**Parking information:** The One Memorial Drive parking garage is in the NERD Center building and is open to the public.
+This garage is privately owned, and Microsoft is unable to validate parking.
+The daily maximum rate is $37.00.
+​
+**Public Transportation:** The NERD Center is a .3 mile walk from the Kendall/MIT red line stop and a .4 mile walk from several bus lines.

 ---

 # Workshop Schedule